Is there any chance I will be turned down for coverage by a health insurance exchange?

 - Prohibiting insurers from rescinding your coverage because of an unintentional mistake on an application

-- Banning insurers from setting lifetime limits on your coverage
+- Banning insurers from setting lifetime or annual dollar limits on your coverage

-- Ensuring you can choose the primary care doctor you want from your plan’s list (note that if your plan is an HMO, you’ll need to select a primary care doctor and get referrals from that doctor for specialist visits)
+- Ensuring you can choose the primary care doctor you want from your plan’s list (note that if your plan is an HMO or POS, you’ll likely be required to select a primary care doctor and get referrals from that doctor for specialist visits)

 - Allowing children under 26 to remain on their parents’ policy